|

 Neuroscience

-covers everything from molecules, genes, and proteins to behavior.
-It
+field of Neuroscience covers everything from molecules, genes, and proteins

-includes the study of brain development, sensation and perception,
+to behavior.
+It includes the study of brain development, sensation and

-learning and memory, movement, sleep, stress, aging, and neurological
+perception, learning and memory, movement, sleep, stress, aging, and

-and psychiatric disorders.
-Some neuroscientists study the whole organism
+neurological and psychiatric disorders.
+Some neuroscientists study the

-(behavior), others study specific kinds of cells in the brain, and yet
+whole organism (behavior), others study specific kinds of cells in the

-others use computers as their "model system."
-Some study "simple"
+brain, and yet others use computers as their "model system."
+Some

-understanding of how the system works, while others are studying ways to
+interested in basic understanding of how the system works, while others are

-prevent or cure nervous-system based disorders.
-(Source: adapted from
+studying ways to prevent or cure nervous-system based disorders.
+(Source:

 Related Associations: